Recognition Builds Connection: A Causal Story

 His dynamic insights transform the cultures of numerous Fortune 100 and Global 2000 companies as he works to develop targeted culture assessment programs, predictive models, evaluation plans, and listening strategies that help people thrive at work.
 He finished his doctoral training at the University of Utah and holds undergraduate and graduate degrees from American Military University.

-Cristen is a senior researcher and sociologist at O.C.
-Tanner, who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
+Cristen is a principal researcher and sociologist at O.C.
+Tanner who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
-Tanner Institute, Cristen’s research focuses on workplace culture and the employee experience using a social science lens.
+Tanner Institute and the Research Center of Excellence, Cristen’s work focuses on the employee experience and workplace culture using a social science lens.

 As a trusted voice for the O.C.
 Tanner Institute, most recently via its ground-breaking COVID-19 weekly webinars, Meghan specializes in knitting together key sentiments and perspectives across the table to identify win-win strategies for workplace culture success.
 Throughout her career, she has forged diplomatic partnerships with countries and companies in the Middle East, the Americas, Europe, and the Indo-Pacific regions, interfacing with CEOs, energy secretaries, ambassadors, and governors.